hyde/hyde/docs/index.rst

 Overview
 ========

-Hyde is a static website generator written in Python.
-While Hyde took life as `Jekyll <https://jekyllrb.com/>`_'s evil twin, it has since been completely consumed by `the dark side <https://www.python.org/>`_ and has taken on an `identity of its own <https://groups.google.com/forum/#!forum/hyde-dev>`_.
+Hyde is a static website generator written in Python and other some language.but main sourse code written in python.
+While Hyde took life as
+`Jekyll <https://jekyllrb.com/>`_'s evil twin, it has since been completely consumed by `the dark side <https://www.python.org/>`_ and has taken on an `identity of its own <https://groups.google.com/forum/#!forum/hyde-dev>`_.